 London Drum

-The journey from King's Cross St Pancras to Poplar is in fare zones 1&2 and you’ll have to use the Piccadilly, Central and DLR tube lines, changing trains at Holborn and Bank
+This journey is in zones 1&2 and you’ll have to use the Piccadilly, Central and DLR lines, changing trains at Holborn and Bank

 1. From King’s Cross St. Pancras take the Piccadilly Line